noamross/pubtime/README.md

     this [CrossRef textmining API](http://tdmsupport.crossref.org/researchers/)
     will be more generally applicable and robust.

--   Rate limits for scraping web pages pose a challenge, but I can write scripts that rotate which journal they are calling, so we can get data from 5 journals in 30 seconds rather than just 1.

 -   Need to add some warning/error messages.
+Scraping may fail when articles are preprints, errata, etc.

+-   TODO: Fix problem with Condor (and others) when cr_citation throws an error

 ## License